 You also have access to make free and unlimited revisions to your legal forms for two years.

 DivorceWriter also owns TotalLegal.com. – one of their sister sites, that helps you manage all your family legal needs.
 They provide access to custom legal documents and offering free and discounted services from attorneys.

 DivorceWriter uses a three-step process to help you complete your online divorce forms:

 Step 1: Determine if you qualify for an online divorce (uncontested divorce).

 Step 2: Complete the online interview.
 You’ll answer a series of questions and DivorceWriter will complete the required forms for the state where your divorce is being filed.

-Step 3: Download and print the forms – or have DivorceWriter print out the completed divorce forms and state-specific filing instructions.
+Step 3: Download and print the online divorce forms – or have DivorceWriter print out the completed forms and state-specific filing instructions.

-If DivorceWriter prints the forms, they will be mailed to you so that you can take them to the courthouse for filing
+If DivorceWriter prints the online divorce forms, they will be mailed to you so that you can take them to the courthouse for filing

 DivorceWriter currently supports these states